brson/brson.github.com/_posts/2023-03-12-move-on-llvm.md

-This work is firmly in the prototyping phase, but I wanted to write a bit about what we have done to raise awareness of the project.
+This work is firmly in the prototyping phase, but I wanted to write a bit about what we have done to raise awareness of the project, and to share what I've learned about writing LLVM compiler backends.

 At this point we have created the scoffolding for the LLVM backend, and a test harness that compiles Move bytecode,